Knorr2710/4F/readme.md

 ## Key Features

 - **User Registration and Login:** Easily create an account and log in to access our services.
-- **Branding and Visual Identity:** Explore our unique branding elements that represent our mission.
 - **Information and Mission:** Discover our goals and the importance of blood donation.
 - **Blood Donation Guidance:** Get comprehensive guidance on how to donate blood and be a lifesaver.
 - **Donation Schedule:** Plan your blood donation appointments at your convenience.